taskworld/rereselect/README.md

 // Use like any other selectors: console.log(selectSelectedFruits(state)) // [ { name: 'Apple' }, { name: 'Cantaloupe' } ]

-// Since all data selection is fine-grained,
+// Since data selection is fine-grained, changes to unrelated parts
-// changes to unrelated parts of the state will not cause a recomputation. state = {
+// of the state will not cause a recomputation. state = {
   ...state,
   fruits: {